 Breakfast at lodge.
 Game drive in Amboseli National Park.
 Lunch at lodge.
 Afternoon game drive.
 Dinner and overnight at Amboseli Serena Safari Lodge.

 Day 5 (Friday)

 Breakfast at lodge.
 Transfer back to Nairobi (250 km, about 5 hrs).
 Visit the Giraffe Centre after which you will have lunch at Carnivore restaurant.
-Later proceed to The Tribe Hotel for overnight.
+Later proceed to The Tribe Hotel (or Trademark Hotel in a Suite) for overnight.
 (Dinner is not included this day).